COS301-SE-2025/SAMFMS/README.md

 - **Branching Strategy**: [Branching strategy](https://github.com/COS301-SE-2025/SAMFMS/blob/docs/docs/Branching_Strategy.pdf)

 ### Git Management
 - **Linting** : Usage of linting to complete our CI/CD pipeline and maintain the quality of our code.
 This reduced the number of bugs and kept our coding standards up to date.
-Can be seen in the following file: [Linting](linting link)

 ### Issue Tracking
 - Managed via [GitHub Issues](https://github.com/COS301-SE-2025/SAMFMS/issues).